 On an island known for its exciting nightlife and fast-paced style San Antonio is famous for hard partying.
 In coming to San Antonio you’re heading into a sea of opportunity in terms of all night parties, dancing and bar-hopping so be prepared for anything.
 If this is your idea of a summer holiday then San Antonio is a fine choice and will suit you better than any of Ibiza’s other resorts.
 By day the streets are quiet as revellers sleep off the previous night’s excesses and only start to liven up in time for sundown.
 The peak summer months of July and August are the wildest whilst a more family atmosphere prevails outside these months.

 Typically a night in San Antonio begins on the Sunset Strip which is lined with bars and restaurants catering for the pre-nightclub crowd.
 Although there are plenty ‘here-today, gone tomorrow’ bars and cafes it’s well worth checking out Café del Mar which is located directly on the strip as it is a perfect spot to watch the sunset.
-At this popular locale you can check out the local scene while enjoying ambient, catchy music.
-If you’re looking for an harder-edged sound try the Mambo or Savannah bars which are located nearby.
+At this popular locale you can check out the local scene while enjoying the music.
+The nearby Mambo and Savannah bars are other popular haunts.

 San Antonio Clubs